Bio

 I focus my research broadly on the politics of disaster resilience, global governance, and development.
 I am also interested in the application of various mixed methods approaches to the study of disaster politics with a focus on network analysis and machine learning.

 My dissertation, Catastrophic Politics: The International Communityโs Role in Preventing and Responding to Man-Made Disasters, aims to broaden the methodologies used to study technological disasters and create a comprehensive dataset that will allow researchers to merge the technical data of disasters with political variables with relative ease.
-This work is supervised by my dissertation committee, Gabriella Montinola (UCDavis, Chair), Brandon Kinne (UCDavis) and Christopher Hare (UCDavis).

 Education